nitro-neal/disc/README.md

-# 🥏 DiscFinder - Disc Golf Webapp
+# 🥏 DiscBagPro - Disc Golf Webapp

 A comprehensive disc golf webapp that helps players find discs, compare flight paths, and build the perfect bag for their game.